openshift/jenkins-plugin/README.md

 8. "Tag OpenShift Image":  The step name is "openShiftTag".
 Mandatory parameters are:

-a)  "sourceStream":  The ImageStream of the existing image.
+a)  "sourceStream" or "srcStream":  The ImageStream of the existing image.

-b)  "sourceTag":  The tag (ImageStreamTag type) or ID (ImageStreamImage type) of the existing image.
+b)  "sourceTag" or "srcTag":  The tag (ImageStreamTag type) or ID (ImageStreamImage type) of the existing image.

-c)  "destinationStream":  The ImageStream for the new tag.
+c)  "destinationStream" or "destStream":  The ImageStream for the new tag.

-d)  "destinationTag":  The name of the new tag.
+d)  "destinationTag" or "destTag":  The name of the new tag.

 Optional parameters are: